wurmlab/genevalidator/README.md

 The output produced by GeneValidator is presented in three manners.

 #### HTML Output
 Firstly, the output is produced as a colourful, HTML file.
 This file is titled 'results.html' (found in the 'html' folder) and can be opened in a web browser (please use Mozilla Firefox).
 This file contains all the results in an easy-to-view manner with graphical visualisations.
-See exemplar html output [here](http://wurmlab.github.io/tools/genevalidator/exemplar_data/protein_input/) (protein input data) and [here](http://wurmlab.github.io/tools/genevalidator/exemplar_data/genetic_input/) (genetic input data).
+See exemplar html output [here](http://wurmlab.github.io/tools/genevalidator/exemplar_data/protein_input/) (protein input data) and [here](http://wurmlab.github.io/tools/genevalidator/exemplar_data/genetic_input/) (DNA input data).

 #### Yaml Output
 The output is also produced in YAML.
 This allows you to reuse the results and all the related global variables within your own programs.